Carhul/Wingmans-Brygge/README.md

 This project`s goal is to help the site owners - the founders of Wingmans, to achieve their goal of inspiring others with their passion for home brew.

-    Note; the review section is fictional, as this is a new approach for the Wingmans.
-But it needed to be included as part of the assessment criteria for this project.
+    Note; the review section is fictional,
+    as this is a new approach for Wingmans.
+    It needed to be included as part of
+    the assessment criteria.

 ### User Goals ###
 * Find inspiration for home brew